 Related: Period Sex: What, Why and How!

+So lastly, apart from period pain relief exercises, and comforting meals, period sex is another exciting way to help your partner.
 If your partner is in the mood (you can thank the hormones), don’t be afraid to indulge in a little period sex.
 Of course, consider your comfort level with partaking in sexual activity.
 If you do, then lay a towel down to minimise the post-coital mess.